English and Music BA

 -

 This module will introduce students to major theoretical notions and assumptions in Second Language Acquisition (SLA) - a theory that investigates how language speakers acquire a second language both in adulthood and childhood.
-The module focuses on the SLA theories that are believed to be constrained by Universal Grammar.
+The module focuses on the second language knowledge that is by formal linguistic constraints, as well as on how it interplays with language differencs, language input and classroom teaching.
 It provides a historical overview of how SLA theories have evolved and examines influential concepts to explore how different arguments have been developed and how they have been investigated empirically.
-At the same time, the module offers students hands-on training in analyzing second language learner data, using their knowledge of syntax and the opportunity to design an SLA project.
+At the same time, the module offers students hands-on training in analyzing second language learner data.
+This will help students relate data to theories they learn and learn how to extend the data with a follow-up study.

 20 credits - Historical Pragmatics